FlamingSpork/iptable_evil/README.md

 When a packet is received by the Linux kernel, it is processed by `iptables` and either sent to userspace, rejected, or modified based on the rules configured.

 In particular, each `iptables` table uses the function `ipt_do_table` in `ip_tables.c` to decide whether to accept a given packet.
-I have modified that to automatically accept any packet with the evil bit set and skip al further processing.
+I have modified that to automatically accept any packet with the evil bit set and skip all further processing.

 I also attempted to add another table (`iptable_evil.c`) that would accept all evil packets and hand others off to the standard tables for processing, but I never figured out how to pass the packets to the next table and decided that the `ipt_do_table` backdoor was enough as a proof of concept.